MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 ### -EnableThirdPartyAddress
 The EnableThirdPartyAddress parameter specifies whether you're using a third-party product instead of the Microsoft integrated reporting experience.
 Valid values are:

 - $true: The Microsoft integrated reporting experience is disabled in favor of a third-party product for user submissions.
-Set the EnableReportToMicrosoft parameter to the value $false, and use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the user submissions mailbox.
+Set the EnableReportToMicrosoft parameter to the value $false, and use the SentTo parameter on the New-ReportSubmissionRule or Set-ReportSubmissionRule cmdlet to specify the email address of the reporting mailbox.
 - $false: You're not using a third-party product for user submissions.
 Set the EnableReportToMicrosoft parameter to the value $true to enable the Microsoft integrated reporting experience.

 ```yaml